prathamssaraf/cs-gy-6613/assignment1a/README.md

 ![Docker Container running Screenshot](container_running.jpeg)

-This step includes cloning the repository to my local machine using the command:

 ## 3. Activating Virtual Environment with Rye and running the Code provided
 Inside the Docker container, I initialized the project environment using rye sync, which installs the required dependencies and activates the virtual environment.
 Below is a screenshot of the virtual environment setup.